 - We are running an invite-only competition for block awards 2014-16, see related links for details of any current call

-- For 2012-13 allocations see our Studentship allocations: Industrial CASE, Industrial CASE Partnership Awards, MSc and MRes page
+- For 2012-13 allocations see our Studentship allocations: Industrial CASE, Industrial CASE Partnership Awards page

 We also encourage conversion of training grants to CASE awarded through the Doctoral Training Partnerships competition (DTP).
 For further information see the Studentship handbook.

 Jennifer Postles graduated in Biology from the University of Sheffield and undertook a CASE Studentship PhD at Rothamsted Research’s Plant Biology and Crop Science Department in Harpenden, UK.
 Her work with industry was with The Jordans & Ryvita Company, makers of well-known rye crisp bread snacks and breakfast cereals.

 Jennifer Postles investigated how acrylamide forms in rye products.